Two Tools To Resolve Conflict in Your Family Business

 - When will we know we’ve arrived?

 All this uncertainty creates a tense atmosphere.
-It makes everyone nervous, which leaves everyone feeling unsure of the future.
+Disputes in the family business makes everyone nervous, which leaves everyone feeling unsure of the future.
 It’s a perfect recipe for conflict: for arguments on the shop floor, in the boardroom, or around the kitchen table.

-As the uncertainty increases, so does the frequency and intensity of the arguing.
+As the uncertainty increases, so does the frequency and intensity of the fighting.
 Over time, the family and the business start to fall apart and everyone pays the price.

 So how can you prevent all of this from happening?